cap-js-community/event-queue/docs/transaction-handling/index.md

 everything considered before the `processEvent` method.
 However, the `processEvent` always has a read/write transaction available.

-### Cases in Which Transactions are Rolled Back
+### Transaction Modes

+There are three available transaction modes.
+The first two should be used when it's not possible to establish a proper transactional bracket between the transaction passed to the `processEvent` function and the data processed within this function.
+For instance, within `processEvent`, a third-party service, such as an Email Service or Fiori Notification Service, might be used.
+These services have their own transactional handling.
+This implies that the rollback of the event-queue transaction won't retract previously sent emails or Fiori notifications.
+In such cases, the transaction passed to `processEvent` can always be committed or rolled back without affecting the outcome.
+However, if business data is processed and altered with the transaction passed to `processEvent`, the transaction mode `isolated` should be used.

+- alwaysCommit
+    - The transaction passed to `processEvent` is always committed, even if an unsuccessful event status is returned.
+    - TODO: explain new function setShouldRollbackTransaction()
+- alwaysRollback
+    - The transaction passed to `processEvent` is always rolled back, regardless of the event status returned
+- isolated
+    - Whether the transaction is committed or rolled back depends on the event status returned from the `processEvent` function.
+        - Status `Done` will result in a commit.
+        - Status `Open`,`Error`, `Exceeded` will result in a rollback.
+For more information about the status handling of events, refer to the corresponding [wiki page](/event-queue/status-handling).

+### Exception Handling

-- If an exception is raised by user code and not handled
+- When an exception is raised by user code and not handled:
-  - The event queue attempts to catch all exceptions and sets the event entry to an error state if this happens
+    - The event queue tries to catch all exceptions, and if this occurs, it sets the event entry to an error state.
-- The event processor (`processEvent`) sets the status of an event to error.
-Please refer to the dedicated chapter for status handling of events.
+- The event processor (`processEvent`) changes the status of an event to 'error'.
+For more details on status handling of events, please refer to the dedicated [wiki page](/event-queue/status-handling).

-In both scenarios, the transaction associated with processing the event will be rolled back.
-This means that all changes made within the transaction passed to `processEvent` will be reverted, and the event will be reprocessed based on the configured `retryAttempts` parameter.
-It is recommended to stick to the transactions managed by the library to avoid inconsistencies, as transactional safety cannot be ensured anymore.
+In both situations, the transaction associated with the event processing is rolled back.
+This means that all changes made within the transaction passed to `processEvent` will be undone, and the event will be reprocessed based on the `retryAttempts` parameter configured.
+For the sake of consistency, it is recommended to adhere to the transactions managed by the library, as transactional safety cannot be guaranteed otherwise.

-### Cases in Which Transactions are Committed

-As described in the introduction, only the transaction passed to `processEvent` is eligible for committing data.
-Whether the transaction is committed or not depends on the returned status of the method `processEvent`.